Norwegian identity card: Travel document

 As a member of EFTA, Norwegian citizens have freedom of movement to live and work in other EFTA countries in accordance with the EFTA convention.
 Moreover, by virtue of Norway's membership of the European Economic Area, Norwegian citizens also have freedom of movement to live and work across all EEA member states.

 As an alternative to presenting a passport, Norwegian citizens are entitled to use a valid national identity card to exercise their right of free movement in EFTA and the European Economic Area.
 Strictly speaking, it is not necessary for an EEA or Swiss citizen to possess a valid national identity card or passport to enter the EEA and Switzerland.
 In theory, if an EEA or Swiss citizen can prove their nationality by any other means (e.g. by presenting an expired national identity card or passport, or a citizenship certificate), they must be permitted to enter the EEA and Switzerland.
 An EEA or Swiss citizen who is unable to demonstrate their nationality satisfactorily must, nonetheless, be given 'every reasonable opportunity' to obtain the necessary documents or to have them delivered within a reasonable period of time.

-Furthermore, the card can be used as a travel document to European Microstates, Balkan countries, French Overseas Territories, Montserrat (for max.
-14 days) and organized tours to Tunisia.
+Furthermore, the card can be used as a travel document to European Microstates, Balkan countries, French Overseas Territories and Montserrat (for max.
+14 days).
 Until 30 September 2021, the United Kingdom accepted the card as well.
-Since then, the UK and the Crown Dependencies only allows EU/EEA and Swiss citizens fulfilling specific requirements to use national identity cards, until at least 31 December 2025.
+Since then, the UK and the Crown Dependencies only allows EU/EEA and Swiss citizens fulfilling specific requirements, or entering the UK at the Ireland-Northern Ireland land border, to use national identity cards, until at least 31 December 2025.

-For travel within the Nordic countries no identity documentation is legally required for Nordic citizens due to the Nordic Passport Union.
+For travel within the Nordic countries no identity documentation is legally required for Nordic citizens due to the Nordic Passport Union, but one must be able to prove their citizenship by acceptable means, which in reality means that identity documentation is needed.
+A difference to EU rules is that driver's license is accepted for this, but often not bank IDs.
+Temporary passport controls since 2015 from Denmark into Norway and Sweden have only accepted passport, national identity card and driver's license.